UBC-MDS/nba_player_stat/CODE_OF_CONDUCT.md

 - Friendly and patient communication.

-- Being open to diverse point-of-views and embrace learning.
+- Being open to diverse point-of-views and embracing learning.

 - Conversations and feedback based on objective facts.